 If you are going from south to north and you need the warden at Aktse to pick you up and shuttle you across, raise the flag at the flagpole at the pier.
 The warden at Aktse checks it often with binoculars.

 From the wind shelter at the pier to the next wind shelter, there is 3-4 hours walk.
 You start off for about 2 hours mostly flat and easy, where you will pass a few great campsites.
-One is next to a river where I walk past some hikers that had camped there for 3 days because of the great fishing.
+One is next to a river where I walk past some hikers that had camped there for three days because of the great fishing.

-While the two first hours are flat, the two last ones not. it´s just up, up and more up.
-When you finally reach the top there is a wind shelter about 20min into the forest.
+While the two first hours are flat, the two last ones not.
+It´s just up, up and more up.
+When you finally reach the top, there is a wind shelter about 20min into the forest.
 There are great camping spots around the wind shelter as well.

 You will also find a good stream/river for drinking water.
 The wind shelter here is the biggest one on the whole Kungslden trail.
 Because of the heavy rain at night, six of us decided to stay inside.